knrc/modeshape-modeler/README.md

 [Download latest](https://drone.io/github.com/Polyglotter/modeshape-modeler/files)

 ModeShape Modeler is an API that allows applications to manage files, and particularly models, in an embedded ModeShape workspace.
-The projrects temporarily reside here until we find an appropriate home (like in the ModeShape project).
+The projects temporarily reside here until we find an appropriate home (like in the ModeShape project).

 For more information on ModeShape Modeler, hop into our IRC chat room at irc.freenode.net#polyglotter and talk to our community of contributors and users.